celise88/Pathfinder/README.md

 ## Purpose:
 #### This is a web application designed to allow job-seekers to learn more about various occupations and explore their future career path.
 See below for details and page descriptions.
 If you like the app, please star and/or fork and check back frequently for future releases.

-Note: This is an in-progress FastAPI version of the "ONET-Application" Flask app in my repo.

 ## To Access the App:
 https://pathfinder-rhe6.onrender.com